SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ![](Case_Study_1_Report_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-The top five states with the highest number breweries are:
+The top five states with the highest number of breweries are:

 1. Colorado, 47 breweries
 2. California, 39 breweries